 This section covers:

-- What happens if professionals don’t follow my advance statement?
+- What happens if professionals don’t follow my advance statement or advance decision?

 Need practical advice & info?
 We can help.